jackwellerreal/CampusRoute/README.md

 # Campus Route 🗺

-CampusRoute is a navigation app for university students, offering real-time directions to classes, attendance tracking, and class transition notifications for a seamless campus experience.
+CampusRoute is a navigation app for university students, offering real-time directions to classes, homework reminders, and class transition notifications for a seamless campus experience.

 ## Contributors 👥